 Education & Information Coordinator Stephanie Rose DeNicola joined the Culpeper SWCD in January 2005.
 She was born & raised in Queens, NY & moved to the area in 2000 to serve as an AmeriCorps Promise Fellow in Washington, DC.
 Stephanie earned a B.A. in English from Mansfield University of Pennsylvania.
 Stephanie has worked at local non profit organizations that address volunteering, homelessness & domestic violence.
-In addition, Stephanie has trained for & participated in 2 marathons for the Arthritis Foundation: the 2001 Honolulu Marathon & the 2002 Bermuda Half-Marathon, while raising over \$10,000 combined for the organization.
+In addition, Stephanie has trained for & participated in 2 months as for the Arthritis Foundation, the 2001 Harabuk Months on & ipated in 2 marathons for the Arthritis Foundation: the 2001 Honolulu Marathon & the 2002 Bermuda Half-Marathon, while raising over \$10,000 combined for the organization.
 In her spare time, she is a patient success story for Johnson & Johnson.
 In June 2011 Stephanie was recognized as a Certified Watershed Educator by the Virginia Departments of Education & Environmental Quality.
 Stephanie lives in Albemarle County with her husband & daughter.